neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.item.ItemStack`
     - `forEachModifier` now takes in a `TriConsumer` that provides the modifier display
     - `hurtAndBreak` now has an overload which gets the `EquipmentSlot` from the `InteractionHand`
+- `net.minecraft.world.level.BlockGetter`
+    - `forEachBlockIntersectedBetween` now returns a boolean indicating that each block visited in the intersected area can be successfully visited
+    - `$BlockStepVisitor#visit` now returns whether the location can be successfully moved to
 - `net.minecraft.world.level.block.sounds.AmbientDesertBlockSoundsPlayer#playAmbientBlockSounds` has been split into `playAmbientSandSounds`, `playAmbientDryGrassSounds`, `playAmbientDeadBushSounds`, `shouldPlayDesertDryVegetationBlockSounds`; not one-to-one
 - `net.minecraft.world.level.dimension.DimensionType` now takes in an optional integer representing the cloud height level
 - `net.minecraft.world.level.storage.DataVersion` is now a record